Clinical Epilepsy

 • Myoclonic-atonic: brief myoclonic jerk followed by atonic component; median 1.25 s; Doose syndrome

-• Negative myoclonic (NEW in 2025): brief (<500 ms) interruption of muscle tone; requires voluntary activation to document; distinct from asterixis in toxic-metabolic encephalopathies
+• Negative myoclonic (NEW in 2025): brief (<500 ms) interruption of muscle tone; requires voluntary activation to document; distinct from asterixis in toxic-metabolic encephalopathies.
+Can also be focal (cortical), classically centroparietal, seen in atypical benign partial epilepsy / ESES spectrum

 • Generalized epileptic spasms: brief (≤2 s) axial muscle contractions; clusters upon awakening; infantile epileptic spasm syndrome (IESS)